3H-D/3HFood-API-Doc/source/_includes/common.md

 }
 ```

-This endpoint takes all the parameters from registration and create the user object in database
+First register user in firebase, then make the call with the firebase user so the API can retrieve his email, otherwise the call will crash.

+This endpoint will create user in database, on stripe, create a payment method on stripe linked to the generated customer id, and create a SetupIntent for future payments of the client.

 ### HTTP Request